delebash/express-drizzle-better-auth-starter/docs/README.md

 - **Repository**: Data access layer with CRUD operations
 - **Controller**: Request handlers for all Todo operations
 - **Routes**: RESTful API endpoints with authentication
+- **Validation**: Joi schemas for input validation and sanitization

 ### Todo Schema